JIESUN233/Legion/README.md

 # Legion-ATC23-Artifacts
 Legion is a system for large-scale GNN training.
+Legion use GPU to accelerate graph sampling, feature extraction and GNN training.
+And Legion use multi-GPU memory as unified cache to minimize PCIe traffic.

 ## Hardware in Our Paper: